What is a veterinary surgeon, and why does my animal need to see one?

 Learn more about why animal owners should seek out veterinary surgeons below.
 Find questions to ask a veterinary surgeon here.

-A veterinary surgeon has undergone additional training after veterinary school in order to become a specialist.
-This training consists of a minimum of a 1-year internship followed by a 3-year residency program that meets guidelines established by the American College of Veterinary Surgeons (ACVS).
+A veterinary surgeon has undergone additional training after veterinary school .
+This training consists of a minimum of a one-year internship followed by a three-year residency program that meets guidelines established by ACVS.

-Specialists are called a “Diplomate of the American College of Veterinary Surgeons” or a “board-certified surgeon.”
+Specialists are called a “Diplomate, American College of Veterinary Surgeons” or a “board-certified surgeon.”

 Your Animal’s Healthcare Team

 All veterinarians may perform surgery as part of their veterinary practice.
-However, difficult cases may be best managed by a specialist.
-Board-certified surgeons work closely with the owner and the primary veterinarian before and after surgery in a team approach to ensure continuity of care for your animal.
+Difficult cases, however, may be best managed by a board-certified veterinary surgeon, an ACVS Diplomates, working closely with the animal owner and the primary veterinarian before and after surgery.
+This team approach ensures continuity of care.

 Most ACVS Diplomates work at large hospital or referral centers; therefore, in addition to having advanced surgical training, they also have access to state-of-the-art facilities, equipment and support staff that may not be available to your primary veterinarian.

 Following surgery and any postoperative follow-up care, the primary veterinarian resumes ongoing care of the animal.